WGBH-MLA/AAPB2/app/views/override/faq.md

 collection for private research, educational, and informational purposes.
 Patron uses will be restricted to those permitted under copyright law.

-## If I would like to license or reuse content in the archive, who do I contact?
+## If I would like to license or reuse content in the archive, whom do I contact?

 It is your responsibility to determine and satisfy all copyright and other use restrictions before using content in the AAPB.
 If you have selected an item or items that you want to license for reuse, you should contact the contributing organization that is listed in the metadata record.
+All organizations have a website URL provided in their [organizations'](/participating-orgs) page.

 ## If I found an item on the AAPB website that I would like to view/listen to that wasn't digitized, how can I gain access to it?